fbpx

 Expand

 Protect the admixed PN solution from light.
 Prior to administration, correct severe fluid and electrolyte disorders and measure serum triglycerides to establish a baseline level.
 Initiate dosing in PN-dependent pediatric patients as soon as direct or conjugated bilirubin levels are 2 mg/dL or greater.
-The recommended nutritional requirements of fat and recommended dosage of Omegaven to meet those requirements for pediatric patients are provided in Table 1, along with recommendations for the initial and maximum infusion rates.
-Do not exceed the maximum infusion rate in Table 1.
+The recommended nutritional requirements of fat and recommended dosages of Omegaven to meet those requirements for pediatric patients are provided in Table 1, along with recommendations for the initial and maximum infusion rates.
 Administer Omegaven until direct or conjugated bilirubin levels are less than 2 mg/dL or until the patient no longer requires PN.
-Use a 1.2 micron in-line filter during administration.

 Table 1: Recommended Pediatric Dosage and Infusion Rate